My Recommended Public Park Campgrounds

 Sanborn Park – Santa Clara County, CA

-When I just want to get away or I am looking at trying out new gear, Sanborn Park is within 30 minutes from my house so if I forget anything I can go back home and pick it up.
+When I just want to get away or I am looking at trying out new gear, Sanborn Park is where I go.
+It is 30 minutes from my house and if I forget anything (like sleeping bags) I can run back home and pick it up.

-Other than Sanborn Park is close by, one of the reasons I continue to go back to Sanborn Park is because it is amongst the redwood trees and some of the sites are private.
-If you continue past the campsites, you can hike the Sanborn Trail all the way to Santa Cruz and the Pacific Ocean.
+Besides Sanborn Park being close by, I continue to go back to because it is amongst the redwood trees, has great hiking, and some of the sites are spread out and private.
+If you hike past the campsites, you will be on the Sanborn Trail which takes you all the way to Santa Cruz and the Pacific Ocean.

 Site #30 – 1/4 mile steep uphill hike; but it feels like you have the place to yourself